-- 37. Given that there is no reference frame or list frame for the identification of MRTS users, the selection of the sample in the last stage will be performed according to the systematic sampling design, replicated identically for each stratum and considering the following steps: - (a) A random starting point is generated according to the statistics tables of uniform distribution between 1 and the average flow of passengers in the evaluation hour; - (b) Systematic selection of passengers: every $n^{th}$ passenger entering the station, starting with the random number.
-In this way, if the random number is 20, the first passenger selected is the 20th that enters the station, the 2nd n+20 and thus successively every $n^{th}$ passenger.
+- 41. Given that there is no reference frame or list frame for the identification of MRTS users, the selection of the sample in the last stage will be performed according to the asystematic sampling design within each selected hour, replicated identically for each stratum and considering the following steps: - (a) A random starting point is generated according to the statistics tables of uniform distribution between 1 and n the average flow of passengers in the evaluation hour; - (b) Systematic selection of passengers: every n^{th} passenger entering the station, starting with the random number.
+In this way, if the random number is 20, the first passenger selected is the 20th that enters the station, the 2nd n+20 and thus successively every nth passenger.
 The number n, called selection interval, will be determined based on the passenger flow per hour and the sample distribution of the specific measurement day.